Palette-Labs-Inc/registry/rfcs/00003-identity-contracts.md

 To prevent such undesirable dynamics, we develop structures for a [self-authenticating](https://en.wiktionary.org/wiki/self-authenticating) protocol.
 Our design grants users the ability to "switch" between managed-hosts (nodes), grant permissions to nodes, and revoke authorizations from nodes, shifting control to individual agents within the network.
 Therefore, the rent that any infrastructure provider might charge to an agent in the network will fall to it's market clearing price.
 As such, most of the value created by the network will accrue to the edges, maximally benefiting the networks participants as the network matures.

-[Our design](./00001-lifecycle-apis.md) supports an interoperable network of independently hosted `Provider Supporting Nodes` and `Buyer Supporting Nodes` that are responsible for onboarding participants on either side of the network, storing their data, and relaying transaction intents to other nodes in the network.
+[Our design](./00001-lifecycle-apis.md) supports an interoperable network of independently hosted `Provider Supporting Nodes` and `Buyer Supporting Nodes` that are responsible for onboarding participants on either side of the network, storing their data, and relaying transaction `messages` to other nodes in the network.
 We are not strictly a p2p network; we assume webservers are necessary for performing computational tasks for filtering information and providing app views.
 We also assume that most users will not want to host their infrastructure, although this is entirely possible within the standard.

 ## Motivation
 The proposed solution aims to achieve the following: